-Section 16 (Audit responsibilities): sets out the general audit responsibilities of the finance and audit committee and is almost identical to the responsibilities listed in Law Standard 10.5.2.
+Section 16 (Audit and Oversight Responsibilities): sets out the general audit responsibilities of the finance and audit committee and is almost identical to the responsibilities listed in Law Standard 10.6.2.
 Note that the committee may have additional audit duties to perform in other places in the Sample Law.
-The first nation may also wish to consider adding more detail about the responsibilities of the finance and audit committee - for example to review
+The First Nation may also wish to consider adding more detail about the responsibilities of the finance and audit committee - for example to review

-- the audit plan, including the engagement letter, objectives and scope of the audit work, areas of professional judgment, applicable changes in accounting or auditing standards, materiality limit, areas of audit risk, audit timetable and audit fees; - any difficulties encountered or restrictions imposed by the management of the first nation during the audit; - any significant accounting or financial reporting issue in respect of the audit; - the auditor's evaluation of the first nation's system of internal controls, policies, procedures and documentation; - the post-audit and any internal management letter concerning material findings or recommendations of the auditor and any follow up to rectify identified internal control weaknesses; - any other matters the auditor brings to the Committee's attention.
+- the audit plan, including the engagement letter, objectives and scope of the audit work, areas of professional judgment, applicable changes in accounting or auditing standards, materiality limit, areas of audit risk, audit timetable and audit fees; - any difficulties encountered or restrictions imposed by the management of the First Nation during the audit; - any significant accounting or financial reporting issue in respect of the audit; - the auditor's evaluation of the First Nation's system of internal controls, policies, procedures and documentation; - the post-audit and any internal management letter concerning material findings or recommendations of the auditor and any follow up to rectify identified internal control weaknesses; - any other matters the auditor brings to the Committee's attention.

-Section 17 (Council assigned responsibilities): Law Standard 10.5.3 permits a FAL to assign additional responsibilities to the finance and audit committee if the council considers it would benefit from the committee's involvement.
+Section 17 (Council Assigned Responsibilities): Law Standard 10.6.3 permits a FAL to assign additional responsibilities to the finance and audit committee if the council considers it would benefit from the committee's involvement.
 This section gives the council the discretion to assign to the finance and audit committee or to another committee of council any of the activities listed in the section.
-The list of activities is not an exclusive or inclusive list but reflects some professional judgment about the types of issues that the council may wish to consider more fully for the benefit of the first nation.
-In preparing its FAL the first nation may wish to delete some or all of the items in the list, add to it or revise it.
-A first nation may wish to expand the language used in paragraph (g) to explain the purpose of this review as "to obtain reasonable assurances that they are reliable and operate effectively to produce accurate, appropriate and timely financial and other management information".
+The list of activities is not an exclusive or inclusive list but reflects some professional judgment about the types of issues that the council may wish to consider more fully for the benefit of the First Nation.
+In preparing its FAL the First Nation may wish to delete some or all of the items in the list, add to it or revise it.

-DIVISION THREE - OFFICERS AND EMPLOYEES
+DIVISION 3 - OFFICERS AND EMPLOYEES

-Section 18 (Senior Manager): requires the appointment of a senior manager and sets out the general duties and functions of that officer.
+Section 18 (Chief Administrative Officer): requires the appointment of a chief administrative officer and sets out the general duties and functions of that officer.

-Subsection (1): Law Standard 11.1.1 requires a first nation to appoint a senior manager - a person who is in effect performing the role of chief executive officer of the first nation.
-Subsection (1) would not be required if the council has already hired a senior manager under another first nation law or by council resolution where that senior manager is required to lead the day to day management or administration of the first nation.
-If a person performing the functions of a senior manager has been appointed under another first nation law or a council resolution, the first nation should submit this law or resolution to the First Nations Financial Management Board ("the FMB") when it applies to the FMB for a compliance approval of its FAL.
-Evidence of this law or resolution is required to demonstrate compliance by the first nation with this Standard.
+Subsection (1): Law Standard 11.1.1 requires a First Nation to appoint a chief administrative officer - a person who is in effect performing the role of chief executive officer of the First Nation.
+Subsection (1) would not be required if the council has already hired a chief administrative officer under another First Nation law or by council resolution where that chief administrative officer is required to lead the day to day management or administration of the First Nation.
+If a person performing the functions of a chief administrative officer has been appointed under another First Nation law or a council resolution, the First Nation should submit this law or resolution to the FMB when it applies to the FMB for a compliance approval of its FAL.
+Evidence of this law or resolution is required to demonstrate compliance by the First Nation with this Standard.

-The first nation may use a different title for senior manager if it wishes to do so as long as the person holding this alternate title reports directly to the council and meets the requirements of the Law Standards for a person performing the role of senior manager.
+The First Nation may use a different title for chief administrative officer if it wishes to do so as long as the person holding this alternate title reports directly to the council and meets the requirements of the Law Standards for a person performing the role of chief administrative officer.